Tambaram

-Tambaram is a southern suburb of Chennai, India.
-Located in the Chengalpattu district of Tamil Nadu, it is governed by Tambaram City Municipal Corporation and is a part of the Chennai Metropolitan Area.
+Tambaram is a city located within the Chennai Metropolitan Area in the Indian State of Tamil Nadu.
+The city is governed by Tambaram City Municipal Corporation.

 Etymology

 Tambaram is an ancient town referred to as Taamapuram in an inscription of the 13th century.
 The word was inscribed on the walls around the sanctum sanctorum at Marundeeswarar temple in Tirukachur village, near Chengalpattu.

 History

 The earliest mention of Tambaram dates back to the 13th century when the word 'Taamapuram' was inscribed on the walls around the sanctum sanctorum at Marundeeswarar temple in Tirukachur village, near Chengalpattu.

 Old Stone Age

-The oldest locality in Tambaram City is Pallavapuram which is considered one of the oldest inhabited places in South Asia.
-Pallavapuram consists of the present-day neighbourhood of Chromepet and Pallavaram.
+The oldest locality in the city is Pallavapuram which is considered one of the oldest inhabited places in South Asia.
+Pallavapuram is most commonly known today as Pallavaram.

-On May 13, 1863, Robert Bruce Foote, a British geologist with the Geological Survey of India (GSI), discovered a hand axe belonging to the Lower Palaeolithic Age at Pallavaram (Pallavapuram).
+On 13 May 1863, Robert Bruce Foote, a British geologist with the Geological Survey of India (GSI), discovered a hand axe belonging to the Lower Palaeolithic Age at Pallavaram (Pallavapuram).
 Since then, several Stone Age artefacts have been discovered.
 Most of these artefacts are currently lodged in the Egmore museum.